 We ordered a couple of soft drinks from the bar, but decided eat late lunch on board our ship.
 By that time, the sun had become intense and the beach was crowded, so we were ready to go.
 The shuttle picked us up within a few minutes and we enjoyed the scenery as it picked up another passenger before returning to the dock.

 After lunch, we had just enough time to explore the shops and streets of Frederiksted, near the cruise ship dock.
 Christiansted is the larger city on St. Croix and is located about 20 minutes from the port by taxi.
 It offers tourists a larger assortment of activities, shops, and restaurants.

 Shuttles to Rainbow Beach and other points of interest are available at the dock for around $6 USD, round-trip.
 It is possible to walk to Rainbow Beach from the ship, since it is only about a mile away, but the road is narrow with no sidewalk.

 We paid $5 USD to rent each chair and an umbrella would have been another $10.
 Kayaks and wave runners were also available for rent.
 You might want to bring water shoes with you, though they are not essential.
 The walk from the sand into the water is a little rocky, but not too bad on bare feet.
 The snorkeling areas are very rocky and I scratched my knee trying to get out of a rough area.

 Our day at Rainbow Beach in St. Croix was the most relaxed and least expensive of our trip.
-If we were to return to the island, we might consider an excursion to Buck Island or one of the Christiansted beaches, but on a vacation filled with activities and excursions, a relaxed day at Rainbow Beach was exactly what we needed.
+If we were to return to the island, we might consider an excursion to Buck Island or one of the Christiansted beaches.
+On a vacation filled with activities and excursions, a relaxed day at Rainbow Beach was exactly what we needed.